bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/webbrowser.md

 >
 >[Drawing of M8 sleeping]

-The error code seems to be related to [Top 10 statues that cried blood](../music/song-top10).
+The error code seemed to be related to [Top 10 statues that cried blood](../music/song-top10).

 ***